 OVERVIEW: This private family funder supports the San Diego area in the fields of human services, military, youth development, medical research, arts and culture, education, and animal welfare.

 The foundation makes grants in human services, military and military veterans, youth development, medical and medical research, arts and culture, education, and animal welfare.
 Priority is given to groups active in underserved parts of the San Diego area.
-In a recent year, the funder reported over $94 million in total net assets.
+In a past year, the funder reported over $94 million in total net assets.

-Dean P. Dwyer is the president and CEO of the Copley Foundation, Kim Kock is the COO, and there are four other directors.
-General questions and grant proposals can be sent to firstname.lastname@example.org.
+Direct general questions and grant proposals to firstname.lastname@example.org.
 The phone is (619) 269-8220, and the address is 2551 San Diego Avenue, Suite A-238, San Diego, California 92110.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).